Open Accessibility Menu

 The curriculum is divided into 12 one-month blocks, with two rotations completed concurrently each month (see weekly table for an overview of rotations).

-During September, October, February and March, fellows will be in the Seattle University training room after 2 p.m. on their rotation days working with the athletic trainers.
+Fellows spend two afternoons per week in the Seattle University training room working directly and independently with Division I student athletes and athletic training staff.
 They are expected to see a large number of athletes at various stages of rehabilitation and learn firsthand all modalities used to help athletes through the rehabilitation process.
-Afternoons during these months are the busiest times of the year in the training room and will be a very valuable experience not commonly offered during sports medicine fellowships.
+Afternoons during the fall and winter months are the busiest times of the year and serve as a valuable experience not commonly offered in other sports medicine fellowships.

 Academic research is encouraged.
 Educational experiences are supported with a strong didactic series and journal club.
 Fellows are required to lecture or present a case or poster at one of the annual national sports medicine meetings (AMSSM or ACSM).